+The MCCTC and Valley STEM are drug free campuses.
 The MCCTC and Valley STEM recognizes the scope of society's concerns about drug and alcohol use.
 This concern is reflected in the statistics that define the drug and alcohol problem in the U.S.

-- At least 25% of all school children are seriously affected by the alcohol/drug abuse of parents. - It has been estimated that approximately one-third of all causes of preventable deaths in the U.S. are related to complications of alcohol abuse. - Chemical dependency accounts for more than one-half of all suicides in our nation, not including deaths due to accidental drug overdoses. - During adolescence, abuse of alcohol and other mood-altering substances is either directly or indirectly a major cause of traffic fatalities.
+- At least 25% of all school children are seriously affected by the alcohol/drug abuse of parents. - It has been estimated that approximately one-third of all causes of preventable deaths in the U.S. are related to complications of alcohol abuse.

+- Chemical dependency accounts for more than one-half of all suicides in our nation, not including deaths due to accidental drug overdoses. - During adolescence, abuse of alcohol and other mood-altering substances is either directly or indirectly a major cause of traffic fatalities.